-Pregnancy is a delicate state in a woman’s life so, this stage of life should be of much care.
+Pregnancy is a delicate stage in a woman’s life so, this stage of life should be of much care.
 During pregnancy, women risks between life and death.
 So it needs extra careful especially on the part of the mother.
-Experts says that a body temperature of 101° F can have complications during pregnancy.
+Experts say that body temperature of 101° F can have complications during pregnancy.
 It may increase the risk of birth defects to the child especially during the first trimester.
 It is very dangerous if pregnant women soak in a hot tub.

-Aside from the fact that it can affect the child’s health, a pregnant woman might experience miscarriage.
-The baby inside the womb might have neural tube defects which is a serious abnormality of the spinal cord or the brain.
+Aside from the fact that it can affect the child’s health, a pregnant woman might experience a miscarriage.
+The baby inside the womb might have neural tube defects which are a serious abnormality of the spinal cord or the brain.
 So it is not a better idea for pregnant women to be in a hot tub.
-It will not be safe for both the mother and the child.back to menu ↑
+It will not be safe for both the mother and the child.

 Reducing the Risk

-If a mother wish to have some warm bath, let her have a hot bath not a hot tub.
+If a mother wishes to have some warm bath, let her have a hot bath, not a hot tub.
 Bathing is not soaking.
 So if you are pregnant, be sure to avoid soaking yourself in a hot tub.
 You will lose your baby if that happens.

 In case a pregnant woman wants to try a hot tub, she can do so as long as the heat was reprogrammed to maintain a lower temperature.
 Overheating is not good so might as well control it.
 A pregnant woman should also do it every day or weekly.
 As much as possible, pregnant could try some hot tub once a month.